Man Killed On Road - UrduPoint

 Man Killed On Road

-SARGODHA, (UrduPoint / Pakistan Point News - 23rd Jan, 2024) A man was killed after a collision between a motorcycle and a car here
+SARGODHA, (UrduPoint / Pakistan Point News - 30th Jan, 2024) A man was killed after a collision between a speeding truck and a car near

-Police said that Muhammad Imran was going to Sargodha on his motorcycle when
+Police said Usman Masti Khail was going to Sargodha on his car when

 Police reached the spot and shifted the body to a local hospital.